Donate

 Chicken “nuggets” or tendersGrilled chicken strips

-MilkshakeYogurt parfait or a vanilla sundae in a cup (no toppings or cone)
+MilkshakeYogurt parfait or a small vanilla sundae in a cup (no toppings or cone)

-Chicken may sound healthier than beef, but when it comes to fast food, that’s not always the case.
+Chicken may sound like a healthier, lower fat option than beef, but when it comes to fast food, that’s not always the case.
 Many menu items at chicken chains are higher in fat and sodium than a burger.
 That’s not to say that you can’t find healthier options, but don’t assume that chicken means “healthy.”

 What kind of meat you order also matters.
-Chicken breast is highest in calories, followed closely by the thigh.
-Chicken wings and drumsticks are much lower in calories, making them smarter choices.
-If you prefer breast meat, you can make it healthier by taking off the skin.
+Chicken thighs are the highest in calories, followed closely by wings.
+Chicken breasts and drumsticks are much lower in calories, often making them healthier choices.
+If you prefer breast meat, you can make it even healthier by taking off the skin.

-Tips for making smarter choices at fast food chicken restaurants:
+Tips for healthier fast food options at chicken restaurants:

 Choose baked, broiled, or grilled chicken over fried or breaded chicken.
-And don’t even think about chicken nuggets, which are loaded as much fat and sodium as a burger.
+And be mindful about chicken nuggets, which can be loaded with as much fat and sodium as a burger—sometimes even more.

-Go easy on the honey mustard, barbecue sauce, and other special sauces.
-Each sauce packet adds around 60 calories.
+Monitor your use of honey mustard, barbecue sauce, and other special sauces.
+Each sauce packet can add around 60 calories.

-Be wary of sides.
+Consider your sides.
 Half the fun when ordering chicken are the sides: coleslaw, biscuits, baked beans, mac ‘n cheese, and mashed potatoes.
-But these standard side dishes are all high in calories, so make sure to count them toward your meal.
+But these standard side dishes tend to be high in calories, so make sure to account for them when ordering your meal.

-Pass on the crispy chicken sandwich, which may be flavorful, but is fried and fatty.
-A much better choice is a grilled chicken sandwich.
-Order it skinless to make it even healthier.
+Try to avoid the crispy chicken sandwich, which may be flavorful, but is fried and fatty.
+A healthier choice is a grilled chicken sandwich.
+Ordering it skinless or removing the skin before eating can make it even healthier.

 Healthier fast food chicken options